laemmy/APRS-via-LoRa/README.md

 https://learn.adafruit.com/adafruit-ultimate-gps-hat-for-raspberry-pi/use-gpsd

 If you have everything setup correctly please use **cgps -s** to check gps location.
 Everything fine?
-The just start **tracking.py** and move around to do range testing of your LoRa-Modems
+The just start **tracking.py** and move around to do range testing of your LoRa-Modem.